ajisrael/learning-docker/README.md

 ### Bridge Network

-An internal network that allows for communication betwen containers without accessing the open internet
+An internal network that allows for communication betwen containers without accessing the open internet.

+### Dockerfile

+A file that lists instructions for how to build an image.

 ## Commands